adobe/aepsdk-assurance-ios/Documentation/MIGRATION.md

 **AEPAssurance 3.x  (Objective-C)**

 Not Available.
-Please see the [migration steps documentation (Objective C)](MIGRATIONObjC.md) to learn how to register AEPAssurance with AEPCore
+Please see the [migration steps documentation (Objective C)](MIGRATIONObjC.md) to learn how to register AEPAssurance with AEPCore.

 **AEPAssurance 3.x (Swift)**